USS Argonaut (SS-475): Canadian service

 Canada purchased the hull outright for $153,000 and modernized the submarine at Esquimalt, British Columbia for $2.5 million.
 In November 1968 the submarine was prepared for departure from Norfolk, Virginia.
 Argonaut was in poor condition however, with only one of her four diesel engines in working condition, her electrical generator unusable and the boat was leaking.

 The boat was commissioned on 2 December 1968 as HMCS Rainbow (SS 75) and sailed for Esquimalt with only two engines working.
-The submarine caught fire twice while en route to British Columbia and upon arrival, was refused entry into port due to unpaid taxes and customs on her purchase.
+The submarine caught fire twice while en route to British Columbia, and upon arrival was refused entry into port due to unpaid taxes and customs duty on her purchase.
 Once the government had paid the $12,000 owing, Rainbow entered Esquimalt and began her refit.
-The modernization took eight months to complete and following its completion, Rainbow took up the duties of the out-of-service Grilse of performing anti-submarine warfare training on the West Coast.

-Rainbow was decommissioned on 31 December 1974 due to budget cuts and her need for a refit.
-Maritime Command kept the submarine in reserve, laid up until 1976, hoping to return her to service.
+The modernization took eight months, after which Rainbow took up Grilses anti-submarine warfare training on the West Coast.Rainbow was decommissioned on 31 December 1974 due to budget cuts and her need for a refit.Milner, p.273 Maritime Command kept the submarine in reserve, laid up until 1976, hoping to return her to service.
 However, in 1976, the boat was returned to the United States and scrapped at Portland, Oregon in 1977 for $213,687.

 Legacy

-There is a detailed 1/100th scale model of Argonaut in the Submarine Force Museum in Groton, Connecticut.
+There is a detailed 1/100 scale model of Argonaut in the Submarine Force Museum in Groton, Connecticut.